pfeghali/CS32-FinalPrep/README.md

 ## Pointers of base types
 We can use pointer of base types to create arrays of pointers to children effectively.
 What is useful about this is that this allows for general functions of such data structures.
 This will only call functions within the scope which is defined by the pointer, unless it is virtual.
 ## Destructors and Inheritance
 Destructors need to be labeled as virtual to be called with a delete.
+Why?
+Let's imagine if they were not.
+If we do not a have a virtual desructor, then lets try calling `delete[] anArrayOfParentObjects`.
+Works great!
+All of the objects seem to be delted.
+But if we have objects of the child class within that array, then while the destructor for the parent is called, the children are never destructed.
+That is why it so important to be call destructors virtual, since otherwise memory could very easily be lost.
+In addition, it is important to see where in the chain of heireachy the virtual is labelled.
 # Polymorphism
 Virtual functions and the relabelling of different parts of code in different ways.
 We basically use poly to use a single interface to call a bunch of different code dynamically.
 ## Array of Pointers